ByteAfterlife/simplephotoeditor/README.md

 # Quick note
-I have realized that in the exe form, it takes a while to start the actual code, I am not sure why, so please be patient and do not press enter as that will trigger the "Not an image!" error
+I have realized that in the exe form, it takes a while to start the actual code, I am not sure why, so please be patient and do not press enter while waiting as that will trigger the "Not an image!" error
 # Usage guide
 ## Basics
 1: Download the .exe from the latest release